 There are bus stops close to the development site.
 Local amenity facilities, educational and retail centres are accessible on foot for able bodied people.
-The location of the scheme may enable residents to rely less on personal transport to access their places of work.
+The location of the scheme may enable residents to rely less on personal transport.

 Details of proposed mitigation and monitoring (inc. timescales, responsible officers, related business plans etc):